hatopopvr/MyBSTile/README.md

 ![Input Form](images/images_002.jpg)

-2. Press the `Ru
-ntime` tab, then Press the `Run All` button to get the results.
+2. Press the `Runtime` tab, then Press the `Run All` or `Restart and Run All` button to get the results.

 ![Input Form](images/images_003.jpg)